77Dice/PND_Notes/Labs/[1]Networking 101+script.md

   - The netmask (defines Network/host portion of IP address)
   - The IP address of its Default Gateway (device in local network `able to access` the Distribution layer)
   - The IP address of a DNS (a remote server `able to translate` human intelligible names to IP addresses)
-  - definition of MTU as shown :
+  - definition of MTU :
 ```bash
       sudo ip link set eth0 mtu 1400
       ifconfig emX mtu 1400